 High-efficiency systems can save you money by reducing the amount of water used as well as reducing the amount of soil and fertilizer lost to runoff.
-They also save time by eliminating the need to move more labor-intensive systems, like hand lines.Learn About Drip Irrigation Systems at OSU
+They also save time by eliminating the need to physically move watering systems, like hand lines.Learn About Drip Irrigation Systems at OSU

 - Fun fact:

 Converting to a drip irrigation system can result in a 25% to 35% reduction in water use compared to “big gun” or hand line sprinklers.